maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 ### Optimize pipeline with targets

 The [targets package](https://books.ropensci.org/targets/walkthrough.html#inspect-the-pipeline) by Will Landau, reviewed at rOpenSci software peer-review, helps optimizing pipelines by recognizing dependencies between steps (e.g. if you change the raw data you need to re-run everything, but if you change only the model fit you only need to re-run the final plot) and only running those that are needed at the moment.
-To make a project a targets project you need a script called `_targets.R` where you load packages, source e.g. functions from `R/` and defined *targets*.
+To make a project a targets project you need a script called `_targets.R` where you load packages, source e.g. functions from `R/` and define *targets*.
 Now what are targets?
 Looking at part of a `_targets.R` from targets manual,

 ``` r
 list(